Online Learning Academic Support

 REQUESTING A REMOTE PROCTOR FOR EXAMS ADMINISTERED BY TESTING OFFICE

-Students who live outside of a 100-mile radius of a Mercy College campus may request that their exam be sent to a remote proctor.
+Students who live outside of a 100-mile radius of a Mercy University campus may request that their exam be sent to a remote proctor.
 To request an exam from the Testing Office, students are to first schedule an appointment with a proctor from a college/university testing center, testing center, or library in their area that regularly proctors exams.

 Then, students are to fill out the Remote Proctor Application Form below in its entirety and submit it to the Testing Office.
 All forms must be submitted at least 10 days prior to the first midterm or final exam date of the semester.